Breastfeeding is an amazing experience for both mother and baby.

 If you don’t treat BOTH the mother and the baby at the same time then you will just be passing it back and forth and won’t be able to get rid of it.

-It’s an oral medicine that has to be given three times a day for 10 days.
+Nystatin is an oral antifungal medication that has to be given three times a day for 10 days.
 It’s icky, sticky, and gross.
 But it kicks thrush to the curb!

 I was hurting so badly that I couldn’t sleep and taking some ibuprofen really helped ease that pain and allowed me to continue nursing (and functioning) through it all!